Social robot: Uses in healthcare

+Social robots have been used as mental well-being coaches, for students, in public, and at the workplace.
+Robotic mental well-being coaches can perform practices such as positive psychology and mindfulness.
+Users' perceptions of robotic mental well-being coaches have been shown to depend on the robot's appearance.

 The ethics of social robots' use in healthcare should also be mentioned.
 One potential risk of social robots is deception—there may be an expectation that the robot can perform certain functions when it actually cannot.
 For example, with increased human-likeness and anthropomorphic traits, humans interacting with robots might assume the robot to have feelings and thoughts, which is misleading.
 Isolating older adults from humans is also a risk of social robots in that these robots may make up a significant amount of the individual's social interaction.
 Currently there is little evidence about the long-term impacts this limited human contact and increased robot interaction may have.
 Some social robots also have a built in telepresence capacity that can be utilized such that individuals can videoconference with family, caregivers, and medical staff, which may decrease loneliness and isolation.
 The video capability of some robots is a potential avenue for social interaction and increasing accessibility of medical assessments.
 Dignity for persons interacting with robots should also be respected—individuals might find some robots, like the cuddly toy-like Paro, to be infantilizing, and future investigations should explore how to best increase autonomy of patients interacting with robots.
 Furthermore, privacy is another ethical concern in that some social robots can collect and store video data or data from sensors.
 The stored data is at risk to be stolen or hacked into, which negatively impacts individual privacy.
 Safety of individuals interacting with robots is another concern in that robots may accidentally cause harm, like by bumping into someone and causing them to fall.
 Ethical considerations should be taken into account before introducing robots into healthcare settings.